gyzcode/inference-tutorials-generic/face_detection_tutorial/step_4/Readme.md

 ```

 From this command line, we see that the application will load the FP32 face detection model onto the GPU, the FP16 age and gender model on the Myriad, using a batch size of 1, and the FP16 head pose model onto the GPU, with a batch size of 16.
 We also specify "-i /opt/intel/computer_vision_sdk/openvx/samples/samples/face_detection/face.mp4" so that we have a “known” data set to do our performance tests with.
-This MP4 video file used from the OpenVINO toolkit samples is a hand-drawn face with a moving camera.
+This MP4 video file used from the OpenVINO™ toolkit samples is a hand-drawn face with a moving camera.

 You can see that it is easy to change the model precision to match the device you want to run it on by changing the model to use the FP16 or FP32 using "16" and “32” built into the names of the variables..
 It is easy to make up several test cases to see how the application and each of the inference model, perform.
 Just remember that all models run on the CPU must be FP32, and all models run on the Myriad must be FP16.
 Models run on the Myriad must also have their batch size set to 1.
 Models run on the GPU can be either FP16 or FP32.

 ### What Kind of Performance Should I See?

 That depends on many things, from the specific devices themselves, to the combination of models and devices that you specify, to the other applications running on the target while you collect and process images.
-For this tutorial, an Intel i7-7700 CPU with GPU and USB Movidius Neural Compute Stick limited to USB 2.0 were used.
-The exact data will vary from what appears in the chart below, however the general trends should be the same.
+For this tutorial, an Intel® i7-7700 CPU with GPU and USB Intel® Movidius™ Neural Compute Stick limited to USB 2.0 were used.
+Results will vary when using other devices, however the general trends should be the same.
 That said, let us take a look at some of the performance counts we observed.

 The performance reported in milliseconds and using the "wallclock*" and “totalFramse” variables in the code that time the main loop.
 When the application exits, it reports the wallclock time and average time and FPS of main loop for the input image source used.

 The following sections go through the command combinations for different devices depending upon which devices are available.

-Note: It can take a lot of time to run all the commands so the exercise of running and verifying is left to the user.
+**Note**: It can take a lot of time to run all the commands so the exercise of running and verifying is left to the user.

 #### CPU

-Note: In order to run this section only the CPU is required.
+**Note**: In order to run this section only the CPU is required.

 Command combinations run: